 Joanne Helmer Research Fellowship in Southern Alberta Feminist History

-The Department of History is pleased to announce the inaugural Joanne Helmer Research Fellowship competition.
+The Department of History is pleased to announce the 2024 competition for the Joanne Helmer Research Fellowship is now open.

 Joanne Helmer was a pioneering investigative journalist at the Lethbridge Herald between roughly 1975 and 2004.
 Notably, her Face-to-Face column was a series of interviews aimed at telling the stories of people across the political and cultural spectrum.

-This Fellowship is open to any undergraduate or graduate student enrolled at the University of Lethbridge.
-The recipient of the first award, valued at $5000, will conduct a semester-long research project focused on the career of Joanne Helmer, the history of journalism, and feminism in southern Alberta.
-The recipient will share their research as a published article, blog, or in some other publicly-accessible format.
-The student should complete this Fellowship as an independent study or an applied study to receive academic credit for their research project.
+This $5000 award is open to any undergraduate or graduate student enrolled at the University of Lethbridge.
+The recipient will conduct a semester-long research project focused on some aspect of the career or writing of Joanne Helmer, a pioneering journalist and feminist in Southern Alberta.
+The recipient can complete this fellowship as an independent study to receive academic credit for their project, and must share their research in a publicly-accessible format.

 Value of Award: $5000